mike10004/virtualbox-auto/CONFIG.md

 * **user** the user that owns the VM; default is "root"
 * **stop_action** the `controlvm` parameter that stops the VM; valid values are `savestate`, `poweroff`, and `acpipowerbutton`
+* **startup_delay** duration in seconds to pause before starting the VM

+Note that the VMs are started consecutively, so the actual start times of VMs processed later are affected by the startup delays of VMs processed earlier.

 Empty file (default options)
 ----------------------------